 - nutritional supplementation claims linked to a specific therapeutic benefit.

-Whether using traditional or scientific indications, the specificity of your indication determines the level of evidence required to support your indication (refer to 'What level of indication does your traditional evidence support?' and 'What level of indication does your scientific evidence support?')
+Whether using traditional or scientific indications, the specificity of your indication determines the level of evidence required to support your indication (refer to 'What indication sub-type does your evidence of traditional use support?' and 'What indication sub-type does your scientific evidence support?').

 |Health benefit||Definition of health benefit||Example of an indication|